 Gifted & Talented Education

-By studying Gifted & Talented Education, students gain knowledge and skills for identifying and serving gifted and talented students.
+By studying Gifted & Talented Education (GT), future educators gain knowledge and skills for identifying and serving gifted and talented students.
 Teachers in this discipline are members of a highly professional group of qualified educators of exceptional children.
 They also gain enhanced competencies in learning and developmental differences, assessment, curriculum, instructional strategies, and designing positive learning environments.

 - Resource teachers in a public or private school, working in a pull-out setting with gifted students